Skip to main content

 Aquarium of the Pacific Materials Licensing Agreement Form

-As the creator of your short film, you/your film team will be required to submit a signed copy of this form.
+As the creator of your short film, you/all members of your film team will be required to submit a signed copy of this form.
 You will also be required to attach documentation for the licensing of any media pieces included in your short film, showing you have the rights to provide those materials to the Aquarium for the High Tide Student Film Festival and Contest.
 Students under 18 years old are required to submit with parent/guardian signature.

 The use of original work or royalty-free music, film clips, pictures, etc. is highly recommended to ensure films are not disqualified due to copyright infringement, as many copyright holders are not willing to provide permission for use.